SatoshiReport/tictactoe/RESEARCH.md

 ### 1.1 Problem Statement

-The computational proof that tic-tac-toe is a draw with perfect play is well-established in literature (Schleisinger, 1976; Berlekamp et al., 1982).
+The computational proof that tic-tac-toe is a draw with perfect play is well-established in literature (Berlekamp et al., 1982).
 However, traditional proofs rely on exhaustive game tree enumeration, which is computationally intensive even for small games and provides limited insight into *why* the game is drawn beyond exhaustion.

 This work addresses three research questions: